open-sauced/maintainer-intro-course/effective-communication.md

 ### Clear Documentation

-An easy-to-understand and well-organized documentation will ensure a good onboarding experience for new contributors.
+Easy-to-understand and well-organized documentation will ensure a good onboarding experience for new contributors.
 Clear documentation can save time, prevent errors, and promote transparency and accountability, which can be vital for effective communication.
 It is best to invest time and effort in creating clear documentation for your project.

 Consider these when you write or update your documentation: